 - A Japanese-owned company decides to begin manufacturing goods in Chicago and Dallas.
 It hires an American president (who used to work at the Japan office) and sends over several Japanese executives to communicate directly with Japan, with everyone else being American.

-She also really wanted Desiree’s take on it, since she has 20-plus years’ experience in training and customer service and she just happens to be a German who’s worked in the U.S. for the past 10 years.
-Who knows Germany and America better than someone who’s worked in both countries, married an American, studied the two cultures and educates others about culture?
+She also really wanted Desiree’s take on it, since she has 20-plus years of experience in training and customer service and she just happens to be a German who’s worked in the U.S. for the past 10 years.
+Who knows Germany and America better than someone who’s worked in both countries, married an American, studied the two cultures, and educates others about culture?